miccio-dk/miccio-dk.github.io/docs/codebase-description.md

 - **`useModal.js`**: Manages modal visibility.
 - **`useParticleSketch.js`**: The p5.js rendering engine for `AnimatedBackgroundParticles`.
 - **`useParticleSynth.js`**: The Tone.js audio engine for `AnimatedBackgroundParticles`.
+- **`useStrudel.js`**: Manages the lifecycle of a scoped Strudel instance for live-coding music.
+It initializes Strudel via a utility module (`src/utils/strudelScoped.js`) similar to `@strudel/web` but without the global namespace pollution.

 ### `src/data/`
 - **`projects/`**: Contains individual project data as markdown files with YAML frontmatter.